 The previously uncirculated work was first published in The Curiously Sinister Art of Jim Flora.
 The prints, produced by Flora archivist Barbara Economon, have been meticulously replicated from the original work using state-of-the-art digital technology.
 A high-resolution scan was made of the original art, a tempera painting on heavy stock.
 All aspects of the original artwork have been retained, including brushstrokes, irregular color fill density, and the artist’s signature and date in the lower right.
 The reproduction includes minor aging artifacts which in no way detract from the overall impression.

 The image area is 10-1/2″ high x 17-1/2″ wide and centered on an untrimmed 13″ x 19″ sheet.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
+(If it is damaged in shipping, it will be replaced.)
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.